 All creams are a mixture of melted waxes, oils, and scent infused water.
 These simple ingredients are then vigorously mixed together, while the mixture is cooled.
 The result is a luscious cream, perfect for soothing and softening your skin.

 The various herbs (or lack of them) included in a skin cream will determine what it is best... suited for.

 01 of 09

-Aloe is the perfect addition cream.
+Aloe is the perfect addition to skin cream.
 It provides soothing and healing properties and is usually tolerated by young and old alike.

-Use the clear gel inside the leaves, and remove any of the green outer layer before adding to your cream mixture.
-For more uses with Aloe:
+Use the clear gel inside the leaves, and remove any of the green outer layers before adding to your cream mixture.

 02 of 09